 Beneficial omega 3 supplements from fish oil are gaining in popularity.
 Numerous studies tout their effectiveness to mitigate a myriad of issues from heart health to simple arthritis inflammation.
 Yet questions arise concerning their purity in removing toxins, such as PCBs, found in fish.

-One leading company credits its triple molecular distillation process for producing the world’s finest pharmaceutical grade fish oil.
+One leading brand credits its triple molecular distillation process for producing the world’s finest pharmaceutical grade fish oi (see Number One Brand at the end of this report.

 The dietary supplement industry is not strictly regulated by the U.S. Food and Drug Administration (FDA).
 There is no uniformity required in the testing methods that manufacturer’s perform on raw materials.
 The FDA’s Current Good Manufacturing Practices (cGMPs) lack regulatory teeth governing testing and proof of a product’s efficacy.